 In 2018 alone, investors have closed 50 deals in on-demand healthcare startups with a total investment of $1.4 billion.

 Some of the top on-demand healthcare startups that received huge funding from VCs include:

 - Doctor on Demand: Headquartered in San Francisco, California, Doctor on Demand provides an online platform where patients can consult with healthcare providers for urgent care.
-Recently, the startup received $74 million funding and recorded annual revenue of $12 million.
+Recently, the startup received $74 million funding and recorded an annual revenue of $12 million.